Creamy Asparagus Scrambled Duck Eggs in Egg Cups with Lemon Zest Crème Fraîche

-Cut 1 1/2-inch tips from asparagus and lightly blanche in boiling, salted water (this will be part of your garnish).
-Cut the tough ends from asparagus and thinly slice the remaining tender stalks.
+Cut 1 1/2-inch tips from asparagus and lightly blanch in boiling, salted water (this will be part of your garnish).
+Cut the tough ends from asparagus and thinly slice remaining tender stalks.

 Place each shell in an egg cup or cut an English cucumber into 4 (1 1/2-inch-thick) slices.
 With a small ice cream scoop or melon baller, carve a hollow just wide and deep enough to nest the egg shell.
 Fill egg shells with egg mixture.
 Pipe or spoon crème fraîche on top.
 Top each with an asparagus spear, a little diced radish and a thyme sprig.